sepro/CoNekT/docs/install_windows.md

 You now have a fresh installation of CoNekT running locally on [http://localhost:5000](http://localhost:5000).
 How to fill it with your data is included in the section [Building CoNekT](building_conekt.md).

-You now have a fresh installation of CoNekT.
-How to fill it with your data is included in the section [Building CoNekt](building_conekt.md)